maciti/maciti.github.io/_posts/2017-07-13-WCF-client-send-multiple-requests-parallel.markdown

     List<Request> requests = new List<Request>();

     //represents the batch size of requests sent in parallel int degreeOfParallelism = 3;

-    using (var client = new MyClient())
+    using (var client = HttpClientFactory.Create())
     {
         client.Open();